-Extra Meritorious.
-Extra Meritorious may be assigned to any individual who is meritorious or extra-meritorious in all categories.
-To be considered Extra Meritorious, a vote of extra meritorious by 2/3rd or more of reviewers is needed in teaching or research; or, a vote of extra meritorious by 2/3rd or more of reviewers is needed in service and a vote of extra meritorious by 50% or more of reviewers is needed in teaching or research.

-Meritorious.
-Meritorious may be assigned to any individual who does not qualify for extra meritorious and who is meritorious in teaching, research and service.
-To be considered Meritorious, a vote of Meritorious or Extra Meritorious by 50% or more of reviewers is needed in teaching, research and service.
+- Extra Meritorious.
+"Extra Meritorious" may be assigned to any individual who is meritorious or extra-meritorious in all categories (see criteria for meritorious designation below).
+To be considered "Extra Meritorious", a vote of "extra meritorious" by 2/3rd or more of reviewers is needed in teaching, research or service and a vote of "extra meritorious" by 50% or more of reviewers is needed in another area. - Meritorious.
+"Meritorious" may be assigned to any individual who does not qualify for "extra meritorious" and who is "meritorious" in teaching, research and service.
+To be considered "Meritorious", a vote of "meritorious" or "extra meritorious" by 50% or more of reviewers is needed in teaching, research and service. - For "extra meritorious" and "meritorious", if 50% and 2/3 are equal then the 2/3 vote needs to be at least 1 greater than 50%.